Secured Loans

 Interest Rate

-This is effectively the amount you will be paying for the loan; your payments are calculated based on the repayment schedule (the amount borrowed divided by the term of the loan) plus interest charges.
-Some secured loans have favourable interest rates, but others (such as title loans) are geared towards bad credit borrowers who are unable to access other loan types, and so come with higher-than-average interest rates.
-The rate you qualify for will depend on your credit history, the asset being used as collateral, the loan amount and term.
+This is effectively the amount and interest rate you will be paying for the loan; your payments are calculated based on the repayment schedule (the amount borrowed divided by the term of the loan) plus interest charges.
+Some types of secured loans have favourable interest rates, but others (such as title loans) are geared towards bad credit borrowers who are unable to access other loan types, and so come with higher-than-average interest rates.
+The loan interest rate that you qualify for will depend on your own credit score and history, the asset being used for the loan early collateral, the loan amount and term.

 Interest-Only

-If you opt for an interest-only loan, then your repayments consist only of interest, but this means that you will need to repay the full amount borrowed at the end of the loan term.
-This can mean much lower monthly costs for the loan, but the risk to the borrower is higher.
+If you opt for an interest-only loan, then your repayments consist only of interest, but this means that you will need to borrow money to repay the full amount borrow money borrowed at the end of the loan term.
+This can mean much lower monthly costs for the loan, less interest paid but the risk to the bank account and borrower is higher.

 Loan Term

-Loan term is the lifespan of the loan; secured loans tend to be of longer duration than unsecured loans, and while this may mean lower monthly payments, it will also mean more interest paid overall.
-Consider what you can afford to pay monthly; generally speaking, the higher the interest rate, the shorter you want the loan term to be.
+Loan term is the lifespan of the loan; secured loans tend to have more interest and be of longer duration than an unsecured loan, and while this may mean lower monthly payments, it will also mean more in interest rate being paid overall.
+Consider your loan early and what the interest rate you can afford to pay monthly; generally speaking, the higher the interest rate, the shorter you want the loan term to be.

 Collateral Requirements

-• When property is used as collateral, loan amounts are typically 80% of the home’s value (assuming no other loans secured against the property)
+• When property is used for collateral, loan amounts are typically 80% of the home’s value (assuming no other loans secured against the property)

-• When a vehicle is used as collateral, loan amounts range from 25% to 50% of the value of the car
+• When a vehicle is used for collateral, loan amounts range from 25% to 50% of the value of the car

 Fees

 Most loans come with fees, and while sometimes these fees can be folded into the loan itself, it’s still important to know exactly what they are and how they’ll affect your monthly payments.
-Common fees include application fees, origination fees, appraisal fees, late payment fees, and early repayment fees.
+Common fees include some loan application fees, some auto loan origination fees, some appraisal fees and car part appraisal fees, title loan amount fees, late payment fees, and early repayment fees.

 Data source: CMHC 2020